pumnea/exercism-go/lasagna/README.md

 ```

 Once declared, variables can be assigned values using the `=` operator.
-Once declared, a variable's type can never change.
+Once declared, a variable'msg type can never change.

 ```go
 count := 1 // Assign initial value